How to Interdomain Dialing on the Vodia Phone System

 July 14, 2023

-Vodia offers the capability to dial other tenants within the system using full NANPA numbers, extensions, or extension alias numbers.
-To access this feature, a multi-tenant license is essential, empowering you to establish multiple tenants within the system, each resolving to its designated domain.
+Vodia gives users the ability to dial other tenants within the system using full NANPA numbers, extensions or extension alias numbers.
+To access this feature, a multi-tenant license is essential; it empowers you to establish multiple tenants within the system, each resolving to its designated domain.
 This functionality streamlines communication and fosters an interconnected network within the Vodia Phone System, ensuring efficient and flexible calling across tenants.

-Vodia gives you the ability to dial across the phone system to other tenants with a full NANPA number, or an extension, or an alias number for the extension.
+Vodia gives you the ability to dial across the phone system to other tenants with a full NANPA number, or with an extension or an alias number for the extension.
 To use this feature you will need to be running the multi-tenant license; this will enable you to create multi-tenants and have them resolve to that particular domain.
-For those who know the Vodia PBX well, here's how to set it up properly.
+For those familiar with the Vodia PBX, here's how to set it up properly.

 Dial Plans